mozilla/playdoh-docs/getting-started/upgrading.rst

   git remote add playdoh git@github.com:mozilla/playdoh.git

-1. Checkout the base branch, pull and merge with your master branch:
+1. pull and merge with your master branch:

 .. code-block:: bash

-  git checkout base
-  git pull playdoh base
   git checkout master
-  git merge base
+  git pull playdoh master

 2. Recursively update the vendor submodules to pull in any new or updated third party Python modules: